 A picture of a foaming Trail Creek was taken in mid August by a citizen of Rossland.
 The picture and question why? was posted in Bhubble.
 Could it have originated from the storm water sewer?

 A new road has been pushed through the woods between Mann and Richie Roads.
-A concerned land owner is concerned that the road has impacted the riparian zone of Topping Creek.
+An adjacent land owner is concerned that the road has impacted the riparian zone of Topping Creek.

 The Streamkeeper Show & Tell road show was held during Jan and Feb of 2019.
 It started at the Rossland Library during Winter Carnival and then moved across the street to the Credit Union.

 The show then moved downstream to the Visac Gallery to speak to the Trail Rotary.
 Thanks for the free lunch guys!
 In the foreground of the pic is the first of seven interpretative signs for the Trail Creek called “Stream-lined”.

 The Rossland Streamkeepers continued the Show&Tell road show to the Senior Centre in Trail on Feb 19.
 The Lower Columbia Unitarian Chapter extended an invitation to the Streamkeepers to share findings and displays on the Trail Creek Watershed.
 The theme and meditation of their gathering was based on the importance of water.
 The LC Unitarians acknowledged that the gathering took place on the traditional unceded territory of the Ktunaxa, Syilx and Sinixt indigenous peoples.
 Thank you for your support of the Trail Creek Watershed streamkeeper program.

 The Streamkeepers were invited by the Rossland Rotary to speak about their programs at the Rock Cut at the end of May.
 Thanks Mic !
 Always happy to discuss new ideas with a receptive audience.